KhronosGroup/Vulkan-ValidationLayers/BUILD.md

   - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).
   - Install both the 32-bit and 64-bit versions, as the 64-bit installer does not install the 32-bit libraries and tools.
+  - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).
 - Vulkan Loader Library
   - Building the Layer Validation Tests requires linking to the Vulkan Loader Library (vulkan-1.dll).
     Locating the library for this repo can be done in two different ways: